Name | Alex Ross |

 Roll on October 2017, and Ross would go on to break the Australian record for most runs in a List A over, when smoking Nathan Lyon for 32, hitting four sixes and two fours, on his way to his maiden JLT One-Day Cup century (110 from 85 balls), against a NSW attack also featuring Mitchell Starc, and Sean Abbott.

-Ross would continue his run-spree in the BBL, averaging 34.66 (2018/19), 37.20 (2019/20), 21 (2020/21), and 39.50 (2021/22).
-He would also smash a double century (209), and two further tons (101, 114) in grade cricket for Kensington Cricket Club in SACA Premier Cricket in 2020/21, then two further centuries (109, 112) last summer.
+Ross would continue his run-spree in the BBL, averaging 34.66 (2018/19), 37.20 (2019/20), 21 (2020/21), 39.50 (2021/22), 25.60 (2022/23), and 23.66 (2023/24).
+He would also smash a double century (209), and two further tons (101, 114) in grade cricket for Kensington Cricket Club in SACA Premier Cricket in 2020/21, then two further centuries (109, 112) the following summer before his move to current Sydney Grade club, Randwick Petersham.

 After a long hiatus, Ross returned to Northern shores in 2022, having previously excelled in both the Netherlands (Excelsior ’20), and England (Leyland).
 During the latter season (2014), he smoked 4 centuries amongst his 1,208 runs at 52.52 (786 runs at 60.46 in the Northern Premier Cricket League alone).
-Last summer, he was a starring figure for Reigate Priory in the Surrey Championship, hitting 705 runs at 54.23 in league/cup cricket.

 Team (Season) | Runs | Ave | Wkts | Avg |